 Because of this, a sleeping pad is an essential piece of winter camping gear.
 A sleeping pad also helps protect your sleeping bag and prolong its lifespan.

 If you don’t have a sleeping pad, and can’t get one in time for your adventure, you can try one of the following alternatives:

 - Thick yoga mat

 Anything that will keep your sleeping bag off the ground will help comfort-wise.
 But, you need something a bit thicker if you want to prevent heat loss.

 I have never encountered bedbugs on the Camino, and every story I have heard so far usually starts with “someone I know…” rather than it happened to them.
 Taking the hyperbole down a notch, there are likely bedbugs, it would be more a surprise if there were not – given the number of people moving in and out of hostels day after day.

 You can though take steps to look after yourself regarding bedbugs.
 In the US and the UK, you can buy pre-treated walking gear – treated with permethrin, (interestingly you cannot buy this in Canada due to its toxicity levels…).

-In France on the Le Puy Camino many Gites, hostels, will spray your rucksack before allowing you entrance to their accommodation.
+In France on the Le Puy Camino many Gites and hostels, will spray your rucksack before allowing you entrance to their accommodation.